Gravitational waves from eccentric binary neutron star mergers: Systematic biases and inadequacy of quasicircular templates: Introduction

 Several recent studies have analyzed eccentricity in \ac{bbh} observations~\cite{Gayathri:2020coq,Gayathri:2020fbl,Romero-Shaw:2021ual,OShea:2021ugg,Romero-Shaw:2020aaj,Gamba:2021gap,Romero-Shaw:2022xko,Iglesias:2022xfc,Bonino:2022hkj}.
-Some of them suggest that signals from highly eccentric mergers and/or head-on collisions may be confused with mildly precessing quasi-circular binaries \cite{CalderonBustillo:2020odh,Romero-Shaw:2020thy,Gamba:2021gap}.
-This degeneracy might be particularly relevant for events like GW190521 but could in principle play a role also in the interpretation of binaries with lower masses, including \ac{bns}.
+Some of them suggest that signals from highly eccentric mergers and/or head-on collisions may be confused with mildly precessing quasicircular binaries \cite{CalderonBustillo:2020odh,Romero-Shaw:2020thy,Gamba:2021gap}.
+This degeneracy might be particularly relevant for events like GW190521 but could in principle play a role also in the interpretation of binaries with lower masses, including \acp{bns}.
 However, the systematics in \ac{gw} \ac{pe} for the latter signals are not yet fully understood.

 \citet{Favata:2021vhw} assessed the detectability and biases in \ac{bns} eccentricity measurement using spin-aligned \ac{pn} models and Fisher matrix.
-They find that a measurement of eccentricity better than 30\% (1-sigma fractional error) requires eccentricity values larger than 0.01 at 10~Hz.
+They find that a measurement of eccentricity better than 30\% (one-sigma fractional error) requires eccentricity values larger than 0.01 at 10~Hz.
 Low frequency sensitivity is particularly relevant for eccentricity measurements.
 Systematic errors become comparable to these statistical errors for eccentricities as low as 0.01.
-One of the main reasons for this bias is a (Newtonian) degeneracy with the chirp mass. \citet{Cho:2022cdy} performed Bayesian \acp{pe} of non-spinning eccentric signal with $e_0\leq0.025$ using non-spinning TaylorF2 quasi-circular waveforms.
-They find the use of circular templates introduce systematic biases in the intrinsic parameters (chirp mass, symmetric mass ratio and tidal parameters) and calculate the distributions of the biases with Markov-Chain-Monte-Carlo methods (for the considered range of eccentricities).
+One of the main reasons for this bias is a (Newtonian) degeneracy with the chirp mass. \citet{Cho:2022cdy} performed Bayesian \acp{pe} of nonspinning eccentric signal with $e_0\leq0.025$ using nonspinning TaylorF2 quasicircular waveforms.
+They find the use of circular templates introduces systematic biases in the intrinsic parameters (chirp mass, symmetric mass ratio and tidal parameters) and calculate the distributions of the biases with Markov-Chain-Monte-Carlo methods (for the considered range of eccentricities).